source-foundry/Hack/FAQ.md

 #### How do I download the current version of the Hack desktop fonts?

-You can find the current release of our desktop fonts [here](https://github.com/source-foundry/Hack/releases/latest).
+You can find the [current release of our desktop fonts](https://github.com/source-foundry/Hack/releases/latest) in our releases list.
 We recommend that Windows users consider the [Windows installer](https://github.com/source-foundry/Hack-windows-installer) as it addresses font caching issues for initial and repeat installs (for upgrades) that are problematic on the Windows platform.
 Hack packages are also available through many package managers for those who would prefer to use this approach.

 #### What build format are the Hack desktop fonts released in?